Investor vs. IRS, Canada crypto regulations & Japan crypto tax breaks?

 The Australian government is starting a review of crypto assets ahead of new regulations.

-The government want to map crypto tokens to help understand which assets are being used in Australia and how best to regulate them.
+The government wants to map crypto tokens to help understand which assets are being used in Australia and how best to regulate them.

 A public consultation paper is due soon.